-You’ve been there before.
-You’re going about your business inside your cool, comfortable home on a hot and steamy mid-July day; then it dawns on you, the house isn’t feeling very comfortable after all.
-It’s unusually warm, close and clammy.
+You’ve probably been there before.
+You’re spending family time in your cool, comfortable home on a hot and steamy mid-July day; then you start to realize that the house isn’t feeling very comfortable after all.
+It’s warm, close and clammy.
 You go to the nearest register and lo and behold, the air coming out is not cool, or maybe isn’t coming out at all.

 Don’t panic just yet; the problem might be something that you can fix yourself.
-This is when knowing how to fix air conditioning not cooling adequately comes in handy.
+This is when knowing how to troubleshoot or fix air conditioning that’s not cooling adequately comes in handy.
 Check the following:

 • Is the lack of cooling isolated to one room?
-If so, this is likely a problem related to your ducts and registers.
+If so, this is almost certainly a problem related to your ducts and registers.
 Make sure nothing’s blocking the register or that the vent’s not closed.
 Or you can make a quick assessment of visible ductwork and see if perhaps a duct section got disconnected and is hanging loose.
 Unfortunately, many air distribution problems aren’t evident to the untrained eye, or without the proper diagnostic equipment.
 You may have to contact someone for an HVAC repair.

 • Has the electrical circuit for the AC tripped without you realizing it.
 Go to the circuit box and check the circuit for the air conditioning.
 If it’s not in the same position as the other switches, switch it off then all the way on.
 Turn off the AC before you do this, so there isn’t a sudden power surge.

 • Has the air filter for your central air become clogged with dust and debris?
 Switch it out so the air can circulate the way it’s supposed to do, smoothly and without interruption.
 A clogged filter, however, probably wouldn’t result in a sudden loss of cooling.

 If none of this works, it’s time to go to plan B.

-Do You Really Want to Know How to Fix Air Conditioning That’s Not Cooling?
+Contact a Professional to Fix Air Conditioning That’s Not Cooling

-The best way, of course, is to call in a professional HVAC company that you can trust to do the work reliably, promptly and affordably.
-And in line with that thinking, do you want to know how to prevent air conditioning not cooling?
+The best way, of course, is to call in a Cincinnati AC repair contractor that you can trust to do the work reliably, promptly and affordably.
+And in line with that thinking, here’s the best way to prevent air conditioning not cooling the way you expect.

-Schedule a professional maintenance tune-up from Jansen Heating & Air Conditioning before it gets hot this (or any) year.
-Being proactive will allow you to avoid the aforementioned situation – where you’re at home on a mid-July day and you realize you’re all hot and sweaty.
+Schedule a professional maintenance tune-up from Jansen Heating and Cooling before it gets hot this (or any) year.
+Being proactive will allow you to avoid the aforementioned situation – a cool and comfortable house that’s suddenly a sweatbox.